 Cons

-• More likely to require database re-indexing maintenance in an unstable environment.
+• More likely to require occasional database re-indexing maintenance in an unstable environment.
 An unstable environment is one in which a machine crashes or is powered off improperly.

 Project Clock Client/Server